C-Marquet/TMvisDB/README.md

-# TMvis-DB
+# TMvisDB

-Welcome to **TMvis-DB**: A database to search and visualize predicted transmembrane proteins. :seal:
+Welcome to **TMvisDB**: A database to search and visualize predicted transmembrane proteins. :seal:

-**TMvis-DB** provides per-residue transmembrane topology annotations for all proteins in [AlphaFold DB](http://example.com) (~ 200 million proteins, September '22) predicted as transmembrane proteins (~ 46 million).
+**TMvisDB** provides per-residue transmembrane topology annotations for all proteins in [AlphaFold DB](http://example.com) (~ 200 million proteins, September '22) predicted as transmembrane proteins (~ 46 million).
 The annotations are predicted with [TMbed](http://example.com), and are visualized by overlaying them with [AlphaFold 2](https://www.nature.com/articles/s41586-021-03819-2) structures.

-The web interface of **TMvis-DB** is implemented with [Streamlit](https://streamlit.io), and accessible here: https://tmvisdb.predictprotein.org.
+The web interface of **TMvisDB** is implemented with [Streamlit](https://streamlit.io), and accessible here: https://tmvisdb.predictprotein.org.

 ----
-#### Preview of TMvis-DB visualizations:
+#### Preview of TMvisDB visualizations:

 <img width="1200" alt="image" src="https://user-images.githubusercontent.com/73125710/202669572-5dffebee-73bd-4839-92b5-e3d2acdc20c1.png">
 <details>